Providing Life-Journey Support Services

 Victim Advocate Program

-Provides support, advocacy, and programming to victims of crime, including those currently involved in the main stream criminal justice system, Indigenous Community Council Program and the Indigenous Peoples’ court.
+Provides support, advocacy, and programming to persons harmed by crime, including those currently involved in the mainstream criminal justice system, Indigenous Community Council and Indigenous Peoples’ Court.

 Indigenous Mental Health and Wellness Program